HISTORY

 In the August of 1967, Mr Woodrow submitted his design which was accompanied by a beautifully executed citation detailing and explaining each of the various features within the badge.
 Mr Woodrow also explained that, because it was a girls’ school, the badge is lozenge-shaped, as opposed to the ‘shield’ shape customarily used for a boys’ school badge.
 The small bow at the top of the badge provides an additional feminine touch.

 Close inspection of the citation reveals the detail and depth of thought that had gone into the production of Danville’s very own coat-of-arms, making it particularly meaningful and unique.
 For example, the four green leaves represented the leaves of the milkwood tree.
-Arranged in the form of a cross, they symbolis an educational system based on Christian ethics and principles.
+Arranged in the form of a cross, they symbolise an educational system based on Christian ethics and principles.
 Within these leaves, the four gold berries represent the fruit of the milkwood.
 They symbolise the age-old ideals of education – Gentleness, Tolerance, Courtesy and Love.